-ADM.15.03 A written directive governs the maintenance of official cash funds or accounts where agency personnel are permitted to receive, maintain, or disburse cash (except jail funds and asset forfeiture funds) and includes, at a minimum:
+ADM.15.03 A written directive governs the maintenance of official cash funds or accounts where agency personnel are permitted to receive, maintain, or disburse cash and includes, at a minimum:

 - a.
 A balance sheet, ledger, or other system that identifies initial balance, credits (cash income received), debits, (cash disbursed), and the balance on hand; - b.
 Receipts or documentation for cash received; - c.
 Authorization for cash disbursements, including CEO or designee authorization for expenses in excess of a given amount; - d.
 Records, documentation, or invoice requirements for cash expenditures; - e.
 Persons or positions authorized to disburse or accept cash; - f.
 Quarterly accounting of agency cash activities; and - g.
 Procedures for an independent audit of the agency's fiscal activities.